Azure-Samples/communication-services-authentication-hero-nodejs/README.md

 This ACS Solutions - Authentication sample provides the following features:

-* **/getUser** - Return an ACS user id if existing in the database, otherwise, create an ACS user and then store the identity mapping.

 * **/getToken** - Get / refresh a token for an ACS user.

 * **/exchangeToken** - Exchange an M365 token of a Teams user for an ACS token.